Skip to content

 Short answers, pulled from the story.

-What journals does the American Physical Society publish today?
+How many journals does the American Physical Society publish?

-Why did the American Physical Society change its name proposal in 2005?
+Why did the American Physical Society consider changing its name?